 Siding comes in many forms.
 It includes wood, metal, fiber, cement, and more.
 Look into the cost of replacing the siding.
 This way, you can budget accordingly.

 There’s a high demand for companies that provide this service.
-But how much does it cost to replace siding in 2022?
+But how much does it cost to replace siding today?
 Keep reading to learn more!

 Why Do You Have to Replace House Siding?